suiGn/neurons.me/README.md

 npm i neurons.me
 ```

-## Basic Usage and all.this Integration
+# Basic Usage and all.this Integration

+**neurons.me** is built to work in tandem with [all.this](https://neurons.me/all-this), leveraging its data structuring benefits to provide a robust foundation for neural network training and inference.

 **Modularity and Independence**: Each module within the **neurons.me** ecosystem is designed to function independently yet possesses the inherent capability to integrate with other modules, forming more complex systems.
+By integrating **neurons.me** with these modules, developers can harness a unified approach to data processing, **neural network construction**, and machine learning.

-Please refer to https://neurons.me to learn more about the whole ecosystem.
+**Please refer** to https://neurons.me to learn more about the whole ecosystem.

 ## Looking Forward